Telemedia Fiber Buildout Information

 Jetting fiber consists of pushing fiber through our buried conduit with high pressure air.
 Crews may also pull the fibers through manually.
 You may see crews and trailers loaded with large compressors and jetting equipment along the road during this phase.

-Phase 2: Ground Construction – (Red on the map) The Nelson and Gobbler Knob areas are now under construction.
+Phase 2: Ground Construction – (Red on the map) There are currently no areas in this phase.

 More Information About The Construction Phase: